Why Go Dairy-Free?

 There are numerous health and ethical reasons to avoid dairy products.
 On the health side, countless people who’ve quit dairy found that their chronic congestion, digestive problems, ear infections, or acne vanished within a few weeks.
 You might therefore consider going dairy-free for a month to see if doing so significantly improves your quality of life.
 Having said that, it’s important for everyone—meat eaters, ovo-lacto vegetarians, and vegans alike—to read up on nutrition to ensure the diet they follow isn’t deficient in any nutrients.

-Dairy is bad news everywhere you look.
-Almost half of the calories in whole milk come from fat, and nearly all of its carbohydrates come from sugar.
+Nutritionally speaking, dairy is bad news everywhere you look.
+Almost half of the calories in whole milk come from fat, and nearly all of its carbohydrates come from sugar—all of it in the form of lactose, which many people can’t properly digest.
 Worse yet, the fat in dairy products is every bit as saturated as the fat in beef.
-On top of that, dairy has absolutely no fiber or iron.
+On top of all this, dairy has absolutely no fiber or iron.
 And if all that were not enough, you might contemplate why the FDA refuses to answer the question about whether there is pus in milk products.

 How to Go Dairy-Free

-Yogurt: WholeSoy, Wildwood, and Nancy’s all make soy yogurts.
-WholeSoy is probably the tastiest of the bunch and comes in 24-ounce containers as well as single-serving containers with fruit.
+- Yogurt: WholeSoy, Wildwood, and Nancy’s all make soy yogurts and there are numerous other regional brands of vegan yogurt.
+WholeSoy might be the tastiest of the bunch and comes in both single-serving containers and 24-ounce tubs.

-Milk: Soy, rice, almond, and even hemp seed milks are widely available, not just from natural food stores but also from just about every supermarket.
-They’re sold both in aseptic juice boxes at room temperature, and in conventional milk cartons in the dairy case.
+- Milk: Soy, rice, almond, coconut, and even hemp seed milks are widely available, not just at natural food stores but also at just about every supermarket.
+They’re sold both in aseptic juice boxes stored at room temperature, and in conventional milk cartons in the dairy case.
+Note that “coconut milk” may refer to a pour-it-on-your-cereal milk alternative that’s similar to soy milk, or it may refer to canned coconut milk which is a much thicker and fattier product perfect for Thai curries.

-Pudding.
+- Pudding.
 Bestselling cookbook author Mark Bittman concocted perhaps the best chocolate pudding recipe you’ll ever try, and it doesn’t contain a drop of milk.
+ZenSoy makes refrigerated vegan pudding cups made from soy milk and almond milk.

 Dairy-Free Cooking and Baking